 All of our apps keep their data entirely on your own device.
 You can uninstall the app at any time, and delete the data.
 You can also uninstall the app but keep the data (if your operating system supports this option).
 It's entirely up to you, but please remember that if you delete your data, you might lose access to any in-app purchases you may have bought.

 Our webhost briefly keeps logs.
 Those logs are used to generate some entirely pointless (but admittedly very pretty) charts and graphs that contain no personally identifying data, then deleted.
 We'd turn them off if we could.
-I suppose the upside is, if we ever decide we want to know how many people visit our website between the hours of 2am and 3am, we'll be covered.
+I suppose the upside is, if we ever decide we want to know how many people visit our website between the hours of 2am and 3am for some unfathomable reason, we'll be able to look at a line graph or something.

 When you use our services, some other companies might keep data on you.
 You'll need to check their own policies to see, as follows: